omnibor/site/content/resources/whitepaper.md

 *An artifact can have precisely one artifact identity graph.
 All equivalent artifacts have the same graph.*

-This implies that we must not include build tooling in the artifact tree, as doing otherwise would violate the Uniqueness requirement.
+This implies that we must not include build tooling in the artifact dependency graph, as doing otherwise would violate the Uniqueness requirement.
 For example, two reproducible build systems which rely on different auxiliary libraries (e.g., zlib) and result in byte-equivalent outputs **must** yield identical GitBOMs.

 For further exploration of this topic, see Wheeler's work on reproducibility as a means to verify trustability: [Countering Trusting Trust through Diverse Double-Compiling](https://dwheeler.com/trusting-trust/)